MathieuNls/bianca/bianca.md

 Using TXL sub-programs, blocks go through a process called pretty-printing where they are stripped of formatting and comments.
 When code fragments are cloned, some comments, indentation or spacing are changed according to the new context where the new code is used.
 This pretty-printing process ensures that all code will have the same spacing and formatting, which renders the comparison of code fragments easier.
 Furthermore, in the pretty-printing process, statements can be broken down into several lines.
 Table \ref{tab:pretty-printing} [@Iss2009] shows how this can improve the accuracy of clone detection with three `for` statements, ` for (i=0; i<10; i++)`, `for (i=1; i<10; i++)` and ` for (j=2; j<100; j++)`.
 The pretty-printing allows NICAD to detect Segments 1 and 2 as a clone pair because only the initialization of $i$ changed.
 This specific example would not have been marked as a clone by other tools we tested such as Duploc [@Ducasse1999].
 In addition to the pretty-printing, code can be normalized and filtered to detect different classes of clones and match user preferences.

 \input{tex/Pretty-Printing}

 Finally, the extracted, pretty-printed, normalized and filtered blocks are marked as potential clones using a Longest Common Subsequence (LCS) algorithm [@Hunt1977].
 Then, a percentage of unique statements can be computed and, given threshold (see Section \ref{sec:exp}), the blocks are marked as clones.

-### Propose Modifications {#sec:propose}
+### Proposing Modifications {#sec:propose}

-In the previous step, we matched the new modification contained in the commit at hand with modification known to have introduced a defect in the past.
+In the previous step, we compared the new modification contained in the commit at hand with modifications known to have introduced a defect in the past.
 The defect can be in any of the repositories belonging to the same cluster as the project at hand, including the project itself.

-As we linked bug introducing changes to their commits (Section \ref{sec:bug-introduction}), we can propose to the engineers not only the code that _looks like_ their modification and we know introduced a defect in the past but also what fixes have been deployed to eradicate it.
+As we linked bug-introducing changes to their commits (Section \ref{sec:bug-introduction}), we can propose to the developers not only the code that _looks like_ their modification and we know introduced a defect in the past but also what fixes have been deployed to eradicate it.

-In summary, BIANCA does not rely on statistical models to predict risky commit but on code.
+BIANCA does not rely on statistical models to predict risky commits but on code.
-We believe that this can make BIANCA a trustworthy approach in the eyes of the developers as they will know why a given modification has been reported as risky in terms of code and not fit (or lack thereof) to a statistical model.
+We believe that this can make BIANCA a practical approach for the developers as they will know why a given modification has been reported as risky in terms of code and not fit (or lack thereof) to a statistical model.
 Furthermore, we propose concrete actions, in the form of code, which can be taken to reduce the risk of introducing defects to the system.
 Finally, the online part happens before the commit reach the central repository (Section \ref{sec:Pre-Commit-Hook}), thus, preventing unfortunate pull of defect by other members of the organization.

-# Experimentations  {#sec:exp}
+# Evaluation  {#sec:exp}

 In this section, we present our experimentations.
-We begin by explaining how we selected the repositories we analyzed (Section \ref{sec:rep}) and the results of the clustering algorithm (Section \ref{sec:dependencies}).
+We begin by explaining how we selected the repositories we analysed (Section \ref{sec:rep}) and the results of the clustering algorithm (Section \ref{sec:dependencies}).
-Then, we present the efficiency of BIANCA in Section \ref{sec:result} in terms precision, recall and F$_1$ measure.
+Then, we show the effectiveness of BIANCA in detecting risky commits at commit-time using precision, recall and F-measure.

 ## Repository Selection {#sec:rep}